Greater-London-Authority/ldn-viz-tools/.changeset/strange-wombats-watch.md

 ---
-"@ldn-viz/charts": minor
+"@ldn-viz/charts": patch
 ---

-Fix chart width
+FIXED: fix regression that caused width of `ObservablePlot`/`ObservablePlotInner` to not respond to changes in width of parent container